Islandora-Collaboration-Group/ISLE/docs/install/install-demo-edit-hosts-file.md

 * From the instructions in setting up the Virtualbox VM on your OS (MacOS, Ubuntu or Windows), the IP used to setup the Host-Only network was `10.10.10.130`

-* Add the value of `10.10.10.130 isle.localdomain admin.isle.localdomain images.isle.localdomain portainer.isle.localdomain` to the laptop / workstation's `/etc/hosts` file.
+* Add the value of `10.10.10.130 isle.localdomain admin.isle.localdomain images.isle.localdomain portainer.isle.localdomain` to the personal computer's `/etc/hosts` file.

 * For endusers running MacOS and Ubuntu Desktop: